Duck Reach Power Station: Construction

-The tunnel was drilled to a length of 850 m at a 1 to 110 grade.
+The site was picked by Launceston surveyor and engineer Charles St John David in 1892.
+A low diversion weir was constructed across the Cataract Gorge of the South Esk River.
+A 2790 ft and 5 ft tunnel was built through dolerite rock, and a 5 ft wrought iron penstock ran diagonally down the hill at a 1 to 110 grade.
 The tunnel was cut through the hill side instead of being piped around and it took 16 months to complete using pneumatic drills.
-Dolerite is so hard it took one week of eighteen 8-hour shifts cutting from both ends of the tunnel to cut just 2.5 m however the average speed of the drilling was about 5 m a week.
+The dolerite was so hard it took one week of eighteen eight-hour shifts cutting from both ends of the tunnel to cut just 2.5 m, however the average speed of the drilling was about 5 m a week.
 Two men were killed in accidents.
-When both ends met it was found that the accuracy was within 1 inch.
+When both ends met it was found that the accuracy was within 1 in.
+The head was approximately 110 ft.